 - Being approached in an ethical, responsible, and innovative manner.

-IT infrastructure upgrades coming to Goshen Schools
+IT infrastructure upgrades come to Goshen Schools

-More than $4.2 million will be spent to improve high speed broadband and wireless connectivity and to install a VoIP (Voice Over Internet Protocol) phone system.
+More than $4.2 million was spent to improve high speed broadband and wireless connectivity and to install a VoIP (Voice Over Internet Protocol) phone system.
 Approximately $1.3 million of the total cost was allocated to the district by New York State through the Smart Schools Bond Act, which was approved by voters in 2014 to provide school districts with funding for new educational technology and infrastructure improvements.

 With the district moving toward an internal 1:1 device/student model and the growing necessity of enhanced technology-based security, these improvements will provide a reliable, high performance, secure, managed network system that will fully support our students’ 21st century education.